-- With automatic payments you bill amount is automatically deducted from your bank account or credit card unless you tell us otherwise.
+- With automatic payments, your bill amount is automatically deducted from your bank account or credit card, unless you tell us otherwise.

 - It’s a free service.
 Nothing is added to your bill.

-Enrolling is easy to!
-Simply give us a call, setup online, or visit our Philomath office.
+Enrolling is easy, too!
+Simply give us a call, set up online, or visit our Philomath office.

 With CPI’s SMARTHUB you can view and pay your bills online with your payment method of choice.

 Pay by Telephone

 - You will need to set up a telephone security pin number if using a checking account.
-You can set this up by either calling in or visiting our Philomath office to set this up.
+You can set this up by either calling in or visiting our Philomath office.

 - Dial CPI’s phone number, 541-929-3124 or 800-872-9036.